h6y3/todoist-ruby/README.md

 ## Version History

+* 0.2.1: Major refactoring of library to support implementations that require multi-user support in a concurrent environment (e.g. Rails app).
+The previous implementation relied heavily on class singletons.
+Internally, the code has been cleaned up significantly.
+Due to the scale of changes, 0.2.1 is not compatible 0.1.x versions of the library.
 * 0.1.3: Changed ```Todoist::Sync``` managers so that the update method uses a hash instead of an OpenStruct.
 The OpenStruct creates errors when an OpenStruct passed from a previous call is used.
 The hash helps the caller make fewer mistakes.
 * 0.1.2: Renamed method ```Todoist::Util::ParseHelper.make_objects_as_array``` to ```Todoist::Util::ParseHelper.make_objects_as_hash``` to reflect the fact that it was actually returning hashes.
 Added the aforementioned deleted method to return arrays and finally altered ```Todoist::Misc::Completed``` to return objects as arrays instead of hashes due to the fact that recurring completed items were being de-duped unintentionally and data was being lost as a result.
 * 0.1.1: Initial release.